Kristin Lennox, Coalition Chair & Grassroots Engagement Committee Co-Chair

 Bianca Myrick, Ambassador

-Bianca Myrick serves on the executive committee of the Racial truth and Reconciliation coalition as co-chair of the partnerships committee.
+Bianca Myrick previously served on the executive committee of the Racial truth and Reconciliation coalition as co-chair of the partnerships committee.
 She is a native of Petersburg, Virginia, and the founder and executive director of Pretty Purposed, a non-profit organization dedicated to empowering adolescent girls to grow and glow.
 As a middle grades educator, Bianca has a passion for working with adolescents and saw a need in her community where girls could have a safe space.
 She continues to work with the Pretty Purposed board, staff, and volunteers to build organizational capacity and increase opportunities for women and girls, through securing funding, building strategic partnerships, and developing its GIRLS program.
 In addition to her role as executive director of Pretty Purposed, Bianca is a consultant for Mentor VA, where she is a part of a team that supports the work of over 300 youth organizations around the state of Virginia.

 She is a 2010 graduate of Virginia State University, where she serves as an adjunct instructor in the Department of Teaching and Learning.
 Bianca also has a masters degree in public administration from Virginia Commonwealth University, and hopes to receive her certificate in nonprofit management soon.
 Her goal is to continue advocating for women, girls, and families through her work as a nonprofit leader and her consulting career.
 While she has many roles, her most fulfilling one is that of being a mom to her son, Bryce.